-Ian Richard Smith was born in Gloucester on 16/03/1965.
-Son of Richard ‘Dick’ Smith, who played over 500 times for Gloucester – including the club’s victory in the first domestic cup final in 1972 – and cousin of former Gloucester full back Tim Smith, whom he played with for the Cherry and Whites during the 1980s and 1990s.
-A dynamic open-side flanker skilled at making turnovers, he graduated to Kingsholm via Thomas Rich’s School and Longlevens club.
-Smith helped Gloucester Colts win their first ever trophy in September 1979, when they won the Stroud invitation sevens tournament, beating Bristol 10-6 in the final.
+Ian Richard Smith was born in Gloucester on 16/03/1965, the son of Richard ‘Dick’ Smith, who had played over 500 times for Gloucester, including the club’s victory in the first domestic cup final in 1972.
+A dynamic open-side flanker skilled at making turnovers, Ian graduated to Kingsholm via Thomas Rich’s School and Longlevens club.
+He helped Gloucester Colts win their first ever trophy in September 1979, when they won the Stroud invitation sevens tournament, beating Bristol 10-6 in the final.
 From here he progressed up the ranks, playing for Gloucester United.
 He was sent off on his first team debut against Rosslyn Park in 1982 for fighting, having come on as a sub only ten minutes earlier.
 With his father as first team coach at the time, the 18 year old Smith learnt an important lesson and didn’t receive another red card during what would be a long playing career at the top level.

 Over the coming seasons Smith began to establish himself as a first team regular at Kingsholm.
 During the 1987-1988 season he helped Gloucester to a 5th place finish in the Courage League National Division One – the first season of a truly national league competition in the top tier of English rugby.
 That summer he traveled down under to play for Woolongong, before returning to help Gloucester finish as runners-up to Bath in the 1988-1989 league table and reach the semi-final of the Pilkington Cup – losing out once more to Bath.
 Gloucester again went close to being crowned champions of England the following season, this time finishing in second place to Wasps.
 Bath were becoming a real thorn in the side for Gloucester and in 1990 the West Country rivals met in the Pilkington Cup final at Twickenham, in what was Smith’s 200th appearance for his home town club.
 Unfortunately, he could do nothing to prevent a 40-6 defeat, as Bath retained the cup.